shejialuo/hexo-blog/source/_posts/CS149-Assignment4-Big-Graph-Processing-in-OpenMP.md

 }
 ```

-Now we can use OpenMP to parallelize the code above.
+Now we can use openMP to parallelize the code above.

 ```c++
 void pageRank(Graph g, double* solution, double damping, double convergence) {